chaudron/ovs_perf/README.md

 ### Tweak the system for OVS-DPDK and Qemu usage
-There is work in progress for Open vSwitch DPDK to play nicely with SELinux, but for now the easiest way is to disable it:
+There is work in progress for Open vSwitch DPDK to play nicely with SELinux, but for now, the easiest way is to disable it:

 ```
 sed -i -e 's/SELINUX=enforcing/SELINUX=permissive/' /etc/selinux/config